Asood-CS/ai-clone/README.md

+# Meet my AI Twin
+A digital avatar that looks and sounds just like me.
+Users can prompt this clone to speak any appropriate message, to help spread awareness on the complexity and nuance of deepfake technology that exists today.

-# ai-clone
+# Security
-An Artificial Intelligence (AI) clone of myself used to spread awareness on the relative ease of creating deepfake content.
-A Python Streamlit app where users type a prompt and watch as my AI Clone (with video and voice imitation) speaks their input text in real time.
+- User prompts are censored by AI before video synthesis to filter out inappropriate content
+- Videos output on web app are non-downloadable
+- Secret keys are obfuscated; samples are given in ```.env.example```